popsps/SWE645-PR3/README.md

 ## PROJECT TREE STRUCTURE

-Here is the tree view of my application with some annotation.
+Here is the tree view of my application with some annotation if you want to quickly find out what files and components are important to look for.

 ```treeview
 swe645-hw3